-In collaboration with LumaSense Sales Engineers, you have chosen the optical filters that are best suited to your measuring task.
-Each of these optical filters has been installed in one of the positions marked "A", "B", "C", "D" or "E" of the filter carousel wheel in your Monitor.
+The optical filter UA0988 has been installed in the position marked "A" of the filter carousel wheel in your Monitor.
 A special optical filter, which is selective to water vapour, is always installed in position "W".

-Each optical filter has to be span calibrated with the gas it is to measure.
+The optical filter has to be span calibrated with the gas it is to measure.
 If this span calibration is not performed the Monitor is unable to measure accurately.

 Each filter in the carousel has to be fully calibrated before the Monitor can perform accurate gas measurements.
-The practical calibration procedure is fairly simple; it involves performing measurements with the Monitor while various gas supplies are attached to its air-inlet.
+The practical calibration procedure is fairly simple, it involves performing measurements with the Monitor while various gas supplies are attached to its air-inlet.